top of page

 Why Limit Screen Time?

-Limiting children’s screen time isn’t about being strict; it’s about creating space for all the other wonderful things children need to do as they grow.
-Too much time glued to a device can lead to some common (and often avoidable) effects of screen time on children.
+Limiting children's screen time isn't about being strict — it's about creating space for all the other wonderful things children need to do as they grow.
+Too much time glued to a device can lead to some common (and often avoidable) effects.

 Sleep Problems